 News » Page 5

-A look at the sports news making headlines today, Thursday, July 24.
+Here's a look at some of the big sports stories making headlines today, Tuesday, July 28.

 Jameis Winston, Marcus Mariota, Amari Cooper, Melvin Gordon and other NFL rookies react to their ratings in the upcoming installment of the storied video game franchise.

 A look back at the Hollywood headlines that went down in history.